-- the provisions of CAMA;

-- the provisions of the Financial Reporting Council of Nigeria (FRCN), Act No. 6 of

-- the published accounting and financial reporting standard issued by the FRCN;
+- the provisions of CAMA; - the provisions of the Financial Reporting Council of Nigeria (FRCN), Act No. 6 of 2011; - the published accounting and financial reporting standard issued by the FRCN; - the NSE.

-- Proper accounting records are maintained.

-the regulations of the SEC and

 The Directors have made an assessment of the Group's ability to continue as a going concern based on the supporting assumptions stated in the Consolidated Financial Statements and have every reason to hold that the Group will remain a going concern